Introductory exercise on Using the ASReview Simulation Mode

 Introduction

 A simulation in the context of AI-assisted reviewing involves mimicking the screening process with a particular model.
 In a simulation setting, it is already known which records are labeled as relevant, and the software can automatically reenact the screening process as if a human were labeling the records in interaction with the Active Learning model.
-This allows you to answer questions about the (workings of) the model itself and compare the performance of different models under different circumstances.
+This allows you to answer questions about the (workings of) the model and compare the performance of different models under different circumstances.
 Read the documentation for more information about running simulations.

 If writing scripts and running simulations is new to you, don’t worry, you can make it as simple or complicated as you want.